Nebert-Dev/Nebert-Dev/README.md

 - 👋 Hi, I’m @Nebert-Dev
 - 👀 I’m interested in coding & the overall digital Innovation
-- 🌱 I’m currently learning AI and data science with a focus on how to laverage machine learning in mobile phone applications.
+- 🌱 I’m currently learning AI and Data Science with a focus on how to laverage machine learning in mobile phone applications.
 - 💞️ I’m looking forward to collaborations on all projects to do with applications developed
 - 📫 Reach me on ashabanebert@gmail.com